SAFETAG/SAFETAG/content/references/footnotes.md

 [^PETS_evidence_handling]:["When handling evidence of a test and the differing stages of the report it is incredibly important to take extreme care with the data.
 Always use encryption and sanitize your test machine between tests."](http://www.pentest-standard.org/index.php/Pre-engagement#Evidence_Handling)

 <!-- Malware and Threat reports -->

+[^staying_abreast_of_tech_and_threats]:["Assessors need to remain abreast of new technology and the latest means by which an adversary may attack that technology.
+They should periodically refresh their knowledge base, reassess their methodology-updating techniques as appropriate, and update their tool kits."](http://csrc.nist.gov/publications/nistpubs/800-115/SP800-115.pdf#page=47)

 [^symantec_annual_threat_report]:[The Internet Annual Security Threat Report provides an overview and analysis of the year in global threat activity.](http://www.symantec.com/security_response/publications/threatreport.jsp)